|

 disobedience to Church authority.
 You saw

-the image of his disobedience, and feeling the need to be accepted
+the “image” of his disobedience, and feeling the need to be accepted

-by himand by the religious life that he appeared to
+by him—and by the religious life that he appeared to

-representyou fell prey to the desire of the Other and set out to
+represent—you fell prey to the desire of the Other and set out to

-Ultimately, though, rather than
+Ultimately, then, rather than

 remain content with mere validation through common desire, you sought out

-the Truth about the necessity for chastity in a genuine
+the truth about the necessity for chastity in a genuine

 Christian life, and you now recognize your mistakes.